 The very best runners in the world, of all ages, have "power posture" - their posture is good all the time, whether they are standing or running.
 From sprinters like Michael Johnson to distance runners like Haile Gebrselassie and Tegla Loroupe, from top masters like Andrey Kuznetsov and Tatyana Pozdnyakova to past stars like Frank Shorter and Waldemar Cierpinski (no matter what his drug status was), all have great posture.

-These runners match the standard description of proper posture - earlobe aligned over the shoulders and hip joint, shoulders held back and down (so the upper back is relatively flat), chest curving out, and collar bones level or sloping only slightly upwards.
-The result is that their chin is 2 or more inches above the outer tips of the collar bones.
+These runners match the standard description of proper posture: 1) earlobes directly over the shoulder joint and over the hip joint; 2) shoulders held back and down, so the upper back is relatively flat; 3) the shoulder blades "pinned" flush with the back (they do not "wing out" (protrude) from the back during normal movements; 4) the chest curving out; and 5) collar bones level or sloping only slightly upwards.
+The result is that their chin is 3 or more inches above the outer tips of the collar bones.
 When running, this basic head up, shoulders back posture is maintained, while the shoulders may be a little elevated to facilitate deeper breathing.

 Some world class (but not world record-holding) runners deviate slightly from this standard, generally with their shoulders hunched or a bit rolled forward (for a somewhat flat-chested appearance), and/or their head jutting forward somewhat.
 This does not show that "proper posture" is not critical for top performance.
 Rather, it shows how much talent these runners have to be able to run so well with inefficient biomechanics - they could be even better with proper posture!